ubports/docs.ubports.com/porting/Intro.rst

 Ubuntu Touch is an open source operating system for mobile devices.
 It can be ported to devices that originally shipped with Android OS.
 Alas, the majority of these devices are dependent to some degree on proprietary software.

 To be specific, device vendors tend to keep the code that speaks directly to the device hardware (the low level device drivers) proprietary.
-These components are commonly called the 'vendor blobs'.
+These components are commonly called the `vendor 'blobs' (Binary Large OBjects) <https://en.wikipedia.org/wiki/Proprietary_device_driver>`_.
 The vendor blobs need to be incorporated into an Ubuntu Touch port.
 Note that these components are specific not only to each device, but also to each Android version.
 It is therefore necessary to secure the correct version of these components when building a port.

 This is why Ubuntu Touch cannot be built completely from source code for most commercial devices.
 Instead, porting the system to these devices involves integrating the previously mentioned vendor blobs into the rest of the system, which can be built from source.